-- The communication between the PC and the Core Instrument is done in two ways: - by reading and writing data into the dual port memory. - by reading and writing into registers (read-only reg. for the Core Instrument, read-only reg. for the PC and reserved reg. to handle the RVI communication protocol). - Depending on the core instrument: - the RI may send an interrupt signal to the PC to trigger a specific action. - the PC can do polling on specific registers to check whether there's a request for a given action.
+- The communication between the PC and the Core Instrument is done in two ways: - by reading and writing into registers (read-only reg. for the Core Instrument, read-only reg. for the PC and reserved reg. to handle the RVI communication protocol). - by reading and writing data into the dual port memory. - Depending on the core instrument: - the RI may send an interrupt signal to the PC to trigger a specific action. - the PC can do polling on specific registers to check whether there's a request for a given action.